Serg-Norseman/GEDKeeper/FAQ.md

 **What platforms are supported?**

-GEDKeeper is cross platform, and can be run on Linux and Windows.
+GEDKeeper is cross-platform and can be run on Linux and Windows.
 In particular, it supports the following platforms:

-- Windows XP (or later) and .NET 3.0 (or later)
+- Windows XP (or later) and .NET 4.5 (or later)
 - Linux (Debian/Ubuntu) and Mono 4.5 (or later)

 We currently do not support iOS and Android, although it is possible it could